radiodan-archive/project/docs/getting_started.markdown

 Adding buttons and dials
 ========================

-If you've got this far, you should be able to control your radio using its webpage, but it's much more fun to wire up some physical buttons to make it more like a real radio.
+If you've got this far, you should be able to control your radio using its built-in webpage, but it's much more fun to wire up some physical buttons to make it more like a real radio.

 For this you will need:

 * Two [rotary encoders]((http://www.coolcomponents.co.uk/rotary-encoder-illuminated-rgb.html)) with [knobs](http://www.coolcomponents.co.uk/clear-plastic-knob.html).
 Get ones with a screw-in part to fix them to the box.
 * A clicky button, for example [this one](http://www.coolcomponents.co.uk/concave-arcade-button-red.html), again, find one that you can screw to your box.
-The clickiness gives better feedback to whoever clicks it that it's been pushed correctly.
+The clickiness gives better feedback to the person clicking it that it's been pushed correctly.
 * Some jumper wire.
 Easiest is to get male to female, like [this](http://www.tandyonline.co.uk/male-to-female-jumper-wires-10pk.html)
 * Spade connectors suitable for your buttons and also for your rotary encoders@@.
 For example [these](http://www.maplin.co.uk/miniature-female-spade-connector10-pack-34145) - check that they are the correct size for your button's connectors.
 These are just a way for you to connect your buttons to your Pi without soldering.
+You could also use crocodile clips.
-* A crimper, [like this one](http://www.rapidonline.com/Cables-Connectors/Crimp-Tool-Kit-Re-85-0270/?sid=e5a5a13e-681b-4dd6-a9ba-b0179034f95c) (you may be able to make do with pliars, but I wouldn't recommend it), to join your spade connectors with your wire.
+* A crimper, [like this one](http://www.rapidonline.com/Cables-Connectors/Crimp-Tool-Kit-Re-85-0270/?sid=e5a5a13e-681b-4dd6-a9ba-b0179034f95c) (you may be able to make do with pliars, but I wouldn't recommend it), to join your spade connectors to your jumper wire.